s-bhatia1216/NANI/README.md

 ---

-## 📞 Contact & Support
+## 📞 Support

-For questions, contributions, or collaboration opportunities, please reach out to the team.
+For questions, contributions, or collaboration opportunities, please reach out at yt5693@princeton.edu or sb7264@princeton.edu.

 ---